mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 DROP TABLE users;
 ```

-These annotations instruct `goose` to send the entire statement, which now contains multiples
+These annotations instruct `goose` to send a single command, which now consists of multiples
 statements delimited by semicolons, in one shot.

-Yes, that's a large payload, but that's fine and
-the migration will execute in ~3s, which is an order of magnitude faster as compared to the previous
+Yes, that's a larg*er* payload, but that's fine and the migration will execute in ~3s, which is an
-example that ran in ~38s.
+order of magnitude faster as compared to the previous example that ran in ~38s.

 ## Migrations outside transaction